Case Study: High-Volume Metal Stamping

 Currently, we metal stamp and inspect 700,000 of the governor weight components each year.

-For 10 years, this automated inspection process has been ensuring defect-free parts are delivered.
+For over a decade, this automated inspection process has been ensuring defect-free parts are delivered.

 We produce and inspect two additional parts from this manufacturer with a similar design, including the leg features and weight requirements.